Cenzo-cmd/Corporate_Employee_Organizer/README.md

 > This app was created to simply manage employees for a company, no matter how large it is.
-This app is ran through node.js.
-Since this is ran through node.js, this app cannot be deployed on a url.
-Please click on the image to see the functionality.
+This app is run through node.js.
+Since this is run through node.js, this app cannot be deployed on a url.
+Please click on the images to see the functionality.

 [![Video 1](./assets/img/schema.png)](https://drive.google.com/file/d/1pijiEnBECI4Fqc7KEIobzRl9QCqSMykf/view)